 When Independent is selected, all DIMMs are available to the operating system.
 When Mirroring is selected, the motherboard maintains two identical copies of all data in memory for data backup.
 When Lockstep is selected, the motherboard uses two areas of memory to run the same set of operations in parallel.
-The options are Independent, Mirroring, and Lockstep.
+The default setting is Independent.